-Think about it like this, if there’s this huge stream of water, this huge rolling river, how much of it do I need to peel off to be successful versus a niche that may just be this tiny little babbling brook of water, right?
+Think about it like this.
+If there’s this huge stream of water in this huge rolling river.
+How much of it do I need to peel off to be successful versus a niche that may just be this tiny little babbling brook of water, right?
 So if there’s a big enough niche on an interesting stream, you can carve out your piece of it and be very successful.

 Hopefully, you can take away from this and find your niche.
 Find the one that’s got a raving community.
 Specifically of people that will spend money, that have disposable income.
-And if not, if you find a niche that is got a lot of competition, find your piece of that business niche, that internet marketing niche, whatever that highly competitive niche is, and get your piece of it.
+And if not, if you find a one that is got a lot of competition.
+Find your piece of that business niche, that internet marketing niche.
+Whatever that highly competitive niche is, and get your piece of it.